CommunityToolkit/WindowsCommunityToolkit/docs/controls/Carousel.md

 ### ItemMargin

-The ItemMargin specify the margin beetween each items, excepting the selected item
+The ItemMargin specifies the margin beetween each items, excepting the selected item.

 ```csharp